We Don’t Play Games. We Build Neural Schemas.

 5. The Immersion Engine (Adaptive Scaffolding)

 We don't force you to read generic textbooks.
-We let you read the internet—at your level.
+The Sidekick plugin lets you read the internet: completely calibrated to your exact level.

 Evidence-Based Design